 Here in Central Texas, we have some good but very large public schools.
 We all know that one school size does not fit all students.
 Some of our children do not feel a sense of belonging in a large school.
 There may be too many students in the school and classroom who are not serious about their studies.
 It may feel unsafe.
 For many boys, in particular, while a large school may offer a great sports program, the culture of the school may not be conducive to creating an atmosphere that produces what we at Kingsland refer to as a Citizen, Scholar, Athlete.
 Some students are not reaching their academic and human potential in these settings.
 Private school choices in the area are limited, and for some families unaffordable.

 In 2016, under our Orenda Education umbrella, we opened Nolan Creek School to meet this need.
 The idea behind the school is to offer another public school choice for those students who want a smaller school experience that may be a better fit for their academic, social, physical, and moral development.
 Nolan Creek School is designed to serve 300 students in Grades K-8.

 All of our schools offer what I call the “Essential R’s”:

-With a K-8 school enrollment capped at 300 students we offer a smaller public school experience for students in Bell County and surrounding areas.
-A small school allows our students the opportunity to feel like they really “belong”, can get the help they need, and to grow their love of learning especially in the science areas.
+With a K-8 school enrollment capped at 300 students, we offer a smaller public school experience for students in Bell County and surrounding areas.
+A small school allows our students the opportunity to feel like they really “belong”, can get the help they need, and grow their love of learning especially in the science areas.
 It is more difficult to get “lost” in our school.
 Everybody knows your name and how you are doing.